privy-open-source/pena/packages/pena/README.md

 Pena.openDoc({
   // ...
   onAfterAction (data) {
+    // Do something after any action

     if (data.action === 'sign') {
-      // Do something after sign
+      // Do something after sign only
     }

     if (data.action === 'review') {
-      // Do something after sign
+      // Do something after review only
     }
   },
   // ...